 Investors in the Company will not have a direct statutory right or any other rights against the sellers of Alternative Solutions.
 The sole remedy of the investors against the sellers of Alternative Solutions will be through the Company bringing an action for a breach of the representations and warranties contained in the Acquisition Agreement.
 While the Company generally is indemnified for breaches of representations and warranties contained in the Acquisition Agreement, recourse for such breaches may be limited due to qualifications related to knowledge of the sellers or otherwise, contractual and time limits on recourse under applicable laws, and the ability of the vendors to satisfy third-party claims.
-In particular, most of the representations and warranties under the Acquisition Agreement survive for a period of only one year.
-The inability to recover fully any significant liabilities incurred with respect to breaches of representations and warranties under the Acquisition Agreement may have adverse effects on our financial position.
+In particular, most of the representations and warranties under the Acquisition Agreement may have adverse effects on our financial position.
 In addition, the sellers have not made any representation to us, and are not making any representation to investors, as to the disclosure in this Prospectus constituting full, true and plain disclosure of all material facts related to the Oasis Acquisition, or that this Prospectus does not contain a misrepresentation with respect to the Oasis Acquisition.
 Accordingly, the sellers will not have any liability to investors if the disclosure in this Prospectus relating to the Oasis Acquisition does not meet such standard or contains a misrepresentation.